 Young people told us that there are significant barriers to living in the Hepburn Shire.
 In our consultation sessions, participants said that the lack of further education and employment options mean they will need to leave Hepburn Shire.
 47% of young people said they don't see themselves living in the Hepburn Shire in 10 years.
 Only 48 % of students who finished year 12 in 2019, went on to further study (Undergraduate, TAFE, apprenticeship), which is much lower than the State average (75%).
-The Unemployment rate in Hepburn Shire (12%) is also much higher than neighbouring Council areas (Moorabool 8%, Ballarat 10%).
+The Youth unemployment rate in Hepburn Shire (10%) is the same or higher than neighbouring Council areas (Moorabool 8%, Ballarat 10%).